 After a strong 2018 which saw the Google Pixel 3 draw praise for its powerful camera setup, the eyes of the smartphone world are fixated on Google to see what they’ll conjure up with the Google Pixel 4.

 What makes this year’s release even more fascinating, is the fact Google has already confirmed some of the key features in the lead up to the launch, shooting down the hundreds of rumours that were doing the rounds over the past few months.

-Regardless of Google’s interesting marketing ploy, many features are still up in the air and we’re excited to see how the device stacks up against the likes of the Samsung Galaxy Note 10 and iPhone 11.
-With this in mind; we’ve rounded up everything we know ahead of the Google Pixel 4 release.
+Regardless of Google’s interesting marketing ploy, many key features are still up in the air and we’re excited to see how the device stacks up against the likes of the Samsung Galaxy Note 10 and iPhone 11.

 Launching Very Soon